Mile of Flowers Plant-In

-Did you know that aside from looking great every year, the Mile of Flowers is also now designed to conserve water?
-Parks horticulture staff painstakingly adds compost, mulch and new soil to improve water retention.
-Staff handwater with a special tractor and avoid the use of pesticides.
-Careful hand weeding and deadheading keep the blooms coming all summer.
-Some of the beds also are looking great year round since changing over to perennial blooms.
+Did you know that aside from looking great every year, the Mile of Flowers is also now designed to use less water?
+City Park’s crews add compost, mulch and new soil to improve water retention.
+A number of flower beds have also been converted to water-efficient drip-irrigation.
+Some of the beds also are looking great year-round since changing over to water-efficient perennial blooms and shrubs.

-The Parks staff sends heartfelt thanks to all the community volunteers who have helped for so many years.
+The City of Courtenay sends heartfelt thanks to all the community volunteers who have helped for so many years.